Dr. V. M. Government Medical College

-Dr. Vaishampayan Memorial Government Medical College, is a medical college located in Solapur, Maharashtra.
+Dr. Vaishampayan Memorial Government Medical College (VMGMC) is a medical college located in Solapur, Maharashtra.
 The college was named after its founder, Dr. Vishnu Ganesh Vaishampayan (1893-1964).
-The college is run by the State Government of Maharashtra, India and regulated by the Directorate of Medical Education and Research, Mumbai.
+The college is run by the state government of Maharashtra, India and regulated by the Directorate of Medical Education and Research, Mumbai.

 History

 This medical college in a city like Solapur which has a predominant labor population was a dream seen by Dr. Vishnu Ganesh Vaishampayan.
 His dream came true after 22 years of dedication and hard work when in 1963 this college was finally instituted.

 Initially a private institution, this college was taken over by the Government of Maharashtra in 1974.
 At present the college has state-of-the-art facilities for undergraduate as well as postgraduate medical education.

 Until recently the college was affiliated to the Shivaji University, Kolhapur for all the courses offered by it.
 Both undergraduate and postgraduate courses are now affiliated to Maharashtra University of Health Sciences, Nashik which houses around 5000 medical graduates.